tomerab1/TypeList/README.md

 # Introduction
 This is a simple implementation of a type list.
 It includes several algorithms for manipulating the list and its elements.
-Feel free to contribute more tests\algorithms or change the current ones to make the implementation more robust and efficient.
-I've written for educational purpose while skimming thorugh 'Modern C++ Design' (Andrei Alexandrescu).

 # Features